 Avoid the cult of personality + ‘opinion social media’.
 Opinions are cheap – just because someone confidently gobs-off on YouTube or Facebook, it doesn’t mean they have any greater access to truth, or any journalistic credentials.

 Watch how emotive a speaker is.
 Truth does not persuade, cajole or shout.
-Look at the excellent truth teller Akala.
+Look at the delivery of excellent truth teller Akala.

 If you feel low, anxious or isolated, get support – access low cost therapy or talk to someone who is a good listener.